srdusr/srdwm/docs/IMPLEMENTATION_STATUS.md

   renders.
 No client-side visual check yet (the VM has no Wayland-native client installed to test against, only X11 ones - see below).
 No hotplug (connectors or GPUs) after startup.
-- 🔄 XWayland integration (`crates/wayland/src/xwayland.rs`), udev/DRM
+- ✅ XWayland integration (`crates/wayland/src/xwayland.rs`), udev/DRM
-  backend only (the winit backend would need its own `calloop::EventLoop` added first - see the module's doc comment): spawns XWayland, starts `X11Wm`, and implements `XwmHandler`/`XWaylandShellHandler` to bridge X11-only clients into the same `WindowManager`/`Space` pipeline xdg-shell windows use (`CreateNotify`/`MapRequest` create a real `srdwm_core::Window`, matched by rules via `class()`; unmap/destroy clean up the same way). **Verified working up through window creation and event routing, then found a real architectural blocker**: XWayland tries `glamor` (GBM-based rendering) first; since this compositor is deliberately software-only (no GBM/DMA-BUF support - the whole point of the dumb-buffer approach above), glamor fails, and XWayland's post-failure fallback path skips the `xwayland_shell_v1` protocol entirely, so `X11Surface::wl_surface()` never resolves and windows never render.
-Confirmed by tracing the actual Wayland protocol exchange (`WAYLAND_DEBUG=1` on the spawned XWayland process): it binds `xwayland_shell_v1` at startup, then a second, window-creation-time registry pass sees the global but never binds it, and `get_xwayland_surface`/`set_serial` never appear at all. `Xwayland -help` confirms a `-shm` flag exists that forces shared-memory buffers from the start (matching this compositor's `wl_shm`/`ImportMem`-only renderer) instead of trying and falling back from glamor - but `smithay::xwayland::XWayland::spawn` builds its `Xwayland` command line internally with a fixed argument list and has no way to add `-shm`.
+  backend only (the winit backend would need its own `calloop::EventLoop` added first - see the module's doc comment): spawns XWayland, starts `X11Wm`, and implements `XwmHandler`/`XWaylandShellHandler` to bridge X11-only clients into the same `WindowManager`/`Space` pipeline xdg-shell windows use (`CreateNotify`/`MapRequest` create a real `srdwm_core::Window`, matched by rules via `class()`; unmap/destroy clean up the same way). **Verified live end-to-end**: an `xterm` launched against the spawned XWayland renders as a correctly-sized, server-managed window, and typing at it (via a real synthetic QEMU-level keyboard, not a shortcut) reaches the shell inside it -- `ls` produced a new prompt line.
+Getting there surfaced three real bugs, each root-caused with evidence rather than guessed at:
-  Fixing this for real means either bypassing `XWayland::spawn` with a custom implementation (reimplementing its X11 lock-file/socket-pair/ readiness-detection logic, which is intentionally private to smithay -- `mod x11_sockets;`, not `pub mod`) or giving the compositor real GBM/DMA-BUF import support, undoing the earlier deliberate low-spec/ no-GPU-required design.
-Left as a documented gap rather than rushing a low-level reimplementation with no cheap way to iterate on it.
+  - XWayland tries `glamor` (GBM-based rendering) first; since this compositor is deliberately software-only, glamor fails and previously left XWayland on a rendering path that never used the `xwayland_shell_v1` protocol at all (confirmed via `WAYLAND_DEBUG=1`
+    tracing: the global was bound but `get_xwayland_surface`/`set_serial` were never called).
+Fixed by shadowing `Xwayland` on `PATH` with a tiny wrapper script that always re-execs the real binary with `-shm`
+    - `smithay::xwayland::XWayland::spawn` builds its own fixed argument list with no way to pass this directly, and its `XWaylandClientData` has private fields so the spawn call itself can't be bypassed either.
+  - Even with `-shm`, `set_mapped(true)` was only ever called from inside `finish_x11_window_setup`, itself gated on `X11Surface::wl_surface()` already resolving - but XWayland doesn't appear to advance a window past surface creation (no buffer attach, no further protocol traffic at all) until the map is granted.
+A real deadlock, found by tracing the *same* `WAYLAND_DEBUG=1` output before and after the `-shm` fix and seeing identical behavior either way.
+Fixed by calling `set_mapped(true)` unconditionally in `map_window_request`, before checking whether `wl_surface()` is available.
+  - The window then rendered as a ~1px sliver: `map_window_request` seeded the initial `srdwm_core::Window` geometry from `X11Surface::geometry()`, which at `MapRequest` time can still be whatever tiny default the X11 window was *created* with (our own `configure_request` handler is deliberately a no-op - this compositor owns layout for managed windows).
+Fixed by using the same fixed 800x600 default `new_managed_window`'s xdg-shell path already uses, instead of trusting the client's initial size.
+  - Typing didn't reach the window at all until a fourth, broader bug was found and fixed *outside* the XWayland code: nothing in the whole Wayland backend ever called `KeyboardHandle::set_focus` - clicking a window only updated `srdwm_core::WindowManager`'s own focus tracking, never Wayland/X11 keyboard focus.
+This affected xdg-shell windows too, not just XWayland ones.
+Fixed in `lib.rs`'s `handle_pointer_button` (both the decoration-click and click-through-to-content-area paths, the latter of which also never focused a window at all, only raised it). `TitlebarHit::Close` was also X11-surface-blind (only called `ToplevelSurface::send_close()`), fixed alongside.
+  - No font is installed in the test VM at all (a gap in the VM's package set, not the code), so the titlebar band renders with no title text in this environment - `decoration.rs`'s font-search fallback is working exactly as designed; see its own section above for where actual text rendering was verified.
+  - Not implemented: selections/clipboard, XSETTINGS, RandR
+    primary-output sync, override-redirect window geometry beyond initial placement (all have harmless no-op default `XwmHandler` methods).

 **Why the visual verification stopped short of a screenshot**: the winit window opens on the *host* compositor, and the only available display in